 Muslims get to know about the etiquette of drinking by Sunnah of Prophet (PBUH).
 We should never drink straight from a bottle.
 We should not drink from the mug’s cleft and not breathe in the beverage and drink in three draughts.
 Holy Prophet (PBUH) said,

 “Do not drink the water in one draught just like camels, but drink it in one or three gulps, and invoke Allah when you drink and praise Him when you finish.”

 Islam is the complete code of life and it gives you the way to live a prosperous and peaceful life.
 The life of the Holy Prophet is a complete guide for us, and we should follow it completely with dignity.
-The etiquettes of eating and drinking are not enforced on us, but it is for the benefits of our hygiene and nurture.
+The etiquettes of eating and drinking are not enforced on us, but it is for the benefit of our hygiene and nurture.
 How you eat and drink defines your lifestyle and personality, so drinking and eating according to Islamic principles and teachings gives you a respectable outline of your lifestyle and personality.

-If you follow the teachings of Islam, you will not only get the blessings of Allah, but you will also live a peaceful, respectable and hygienic life in this mundane world.
+If you follow the teachings of Islam, you will not only get the blessings of Allah, but you will also live a peaceful, respectable, and hygienic life in this mundane world.
 The teachings are there and if you follow these teachings, there will be Barkat (blessing) In your food and you will be thankful to God.
-The basics like drinking water in three breaks or exhales is also a blessing and etiquette.
+The basics like drinking water in three breaks or exhales are also a blessing and etiquette.